Saiful-alam105/spam-detection/README.md

-# SMS Spam Detection using Machine Learning and Deep Learning
+# AI-based spam detection project using NLP and ML

 ## Project Overview